Why it pays to promptly report work comp claims

 - Learn ways lag time between an accident and filing a report.

-It pays to be speedy in your workers’ compensation claim reporting.
+It pays to be speedy in your workers’ comp claim reporting.
 Conversely, the longer your insurance client waits to report a work injury, the more expensive that injury is likely to be.
-American Claims Management found that when a workers’ compensation claim was reported more than 10 days after the event, costs rose by 60 percent on indemnity claims and 64 percent on medical claims.
+American Claims Management (our work comp claims administrator) found that when a workers’ compensation claim was reported more than 10 days after the event, costs rose by 60 percent on indemnity claims and 64 percent on medical claims.

 How fast filing of a work comp claim helps your client